 |Salary:||The starting salary will be from £21,686 on Grade D, depending on qualifications and experience.|

-The above full-time post is available immediately on a fixed term basis until 31st August 2022.
+This new full time post is available immediately on a fixed term basis until the 31st October 2022.

 Please ensure you read the Job Description and Person Specification for full details of this role.